pankajyadav05/go-sr/README.md

 # Assignment: Golang Order Intake & Processing API

 The API should be able to handle trade orders.
-A trade order should contain the following information:
+A trade order should contain the following information (Define the structs to represent the data structures before starting):

 1. `clientId`: The ID of the client who is placing the order.
 2. `assetId`: The ID of the stock being traded.